Picturepark History and Swiss Culture

 Many long-time employees joined VIT under this program and chose to stay with the company after graduation.

-Picturepark developer, Urs Brogle, now 33 years old, has worked for VIT for more than half his life.
-Dominik Brunner, just 16 years of age, works with Picturepark’s Services team while he studies to become a Mediamatik, which is a unique area of study that encompasses IT, business and marketing, with an emphasis on new media.
+Picturepark developer, Urs Brogle, now 40 years old, has worked for VIT for more than half his life.
+Dominik Brunner, just 16 years of age, works with Picturepark’s Services team where he studied to become a Mediamatik, which is a unique area of study that encompasses IT, business and marketing, with an emphasis on new media.